ddbj/www/_flatfile/geneticcode.md

 ### Comments:

 AGA and AGG were thought to have become mitochondrial stop codons early in vertebrate evolution ([Osawa, Ohama, Jukes & Watanabe 1989](https://www.ncbi.nlm.nih.gov/pubmed/2506356)).
 However, at least in humans it has now been shown that AGA and AGG sequences are not recognized as termination codons.
-A -1 mitoribosome frameshift occurs at the AGA and AGG codons predicted to terminate the CO1 and ND6 ORFs, and consequently both ORFs terminate in the standard UAG codon ([Temperley <span class="italic">et al</span>.
+A -1 mitoribosome frameshift occurs at the AGA and AGG codons predicted to terminate the CO1 and ND6 ORFs, and consequently both ORFs terminate in the standard UAG codon ([Temperley _et al_.
 2010](https://www.ncbi.nlm.nih.gov/pubmed/20075246)).

-Mitochondrial genes in some vertebrate (including humans) have incomplete stop codons ending in U or UA, which become complete termination codons (UAA) upon subsequent polyadenylation ([Hou <span class="italic">et al</span>.
-2006](https://www.ncbi.nlm.nih.gov/pubmed/17205108); [Oh <span class="italic">et al</span>.
-2007](https://www.ncbi.nlm.nih.gov/pubmed/17541835); [Ki <span class="italic">et al</span>.
-2010](https://www.ncbi.nlm.nih.gov/pubmed/19757186); [Temperley R J <span class="italic">et al</span> 2010](https://www.ncbi.nlm.nih.gov/pubmed/20211597)).
+Mitochondrial genes in some vertebrate (including humans) have incomplete stop codons ending in U or UA, which become complete termination codons (UAA) upon subsequent polyadenylation ([Hou _et al_.
+2006](https://www.ncbi.nlm.nih.gov/pubmed/17205108); [Oh _et al_.
+2007](https://www.ncbi.nlm.nih.gov/pubmed/17541835); [Ki _et al_.
+2010](https://www.ncbi.nlm.nih.gov/pubmed/19757186); [Temperley R J _et al_ 2010](https://www.ncbi.nlm.nih.gov/pubmed/20211597)).

 ## 3\.
 The Yeast Mitochondrial Code (transl\_table=3)<a name="3"></a>